euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 same time maximise the data compression which is a time consuming task.
 Thus there is a contradiction in our requirements.
 Moreover the GIL prevents real time multi-threading.
 Thus we must add a FIFO buffer between the producer and the consumer so as to handle the speed difference between them.
-This FIFO is called *slide proxy* and act as an image cache.
-The second constrain is due to the fact that the slide writer can complete its job after the end of scan.
+This FIFO is called *slide proxy* and acts as an image cache.
+The second constraint is due to the fact that the slide writer can complete its job after the end of scan.
 It means the slide writer will not be ready to process another slide immediately, which is a drawback if we want to scan a batch of slides.
 Thus we need a third process called *slide manager* whose aim is to fork